marshallia/TestingCOA/README.md

 ```
 The dvc add model.h5 will add model.h5 to gitignore file therefore will not be pushed to github.
 If you want to push the model you can skip the command.
  * Download more images to increase dataset size.
-Now you have 2000 images of training.
+Now you have 2000 images of training. if you failed get it from dvc you can download it from [here](https://drive.google.com/file/d/18XdJ5cMeVS6PsxDURDCe52rRfLUFCI8K/view?usp=sharing_)
 ```
 $ dvc get https://github.com/iterative/dataset-registry \
           tutorials/versioning/new-labels.zip